mohamedA122ouz/exams/documentation/page2.md

 ## **1. Introduction**

-`ExamAndQuestionParser` is a Python function that parses a custom exam markup language and generates a structured, machine-readable output for each question.
+`QparserType` is a Python function that parses a custom exam markup language and generates a structured, machine-readable output for each question.
 It supports:

 * Multi-segment questions (text + attachments)
 * Multiple-choice questions (single or multi-answer)